 It may not be new information to some, but I think it’s worth it to explain in greater detail why this is.

 One or the Other Doesn’t Work

-Having a big income isn’t the answer.
+In isolation, having a big income isn’t the answer.
 It helps, but it’s not a 100% solution to true financial freedom.

 “A fool and his money are soon parted.”

 Likewise, there are limitations as to how much expense reduction can help you.

 If you normally spend $2,500 a month, the most you can save by reducing expenses is $2,500 per month.
 You can’t spend less than $0.
 That’s your limit.

-This is not a knock against frugality.
-I think spending your money wisely and efficiently is a virtue, only mastered by a few.
-But if that’s the only area that you focus on, then you are really limiting yourself.
+In fact, I think spending your money wisely and efficiently is a virtue, only mastered by a few.
+But if that’s the only area you focus on, then you are really limiting yourself.